 Pruning trees, shrubs, and bushes is the practice of removing dead ends, like woody parts of trees, and extra growth of trees and bushes to enhance their shape, give them a proper appearance and promote productivity.
-It helps in adequate growth, fruit production and prevents possible health risks.
+It helps in adequate growth and fruit production and prevents possible health risks.

 Pruning of trees would involve selective removal of old dead branches or various parts of trees to improve their appearance and health and enhance fruit production.

-Pruning of shrubs and bushes is similar to that of trees, but at a much smaller scale also includes cutting off dead or damaged parts to maintain its shape, aesthetic appeal and well-being.
+The pruning of shrubs and bushes is similar to that of trees but at a much smaller scale.
+It also includes cutting off dead or damaged parts to maintain its shape, aesthetic appeal and well-being.
 Different types of shrubs require different methods of Pruning.

 Pruning flowers is not the same as pruning trees, shrubs or bushes, as it involves deadheading of the blooms, which is the removal of faded flowers; pruning dead flowers encourages new flower production and helps the plant conserve its energy and redirects it in the production of new flowers.